-The garden city concept has been resurrected by the government, in the form of the garden village, in a latest initiative to tackle the growing UK housing crisis.
+The garden city concept has been resurrected by the government, in the form of the garden village, in the latest initiative to tackle the growing UK housing crisis.
 With 14 new sites released on the 2nd of January, TheHouseShop.com, have decided to investigate more about this new phenomenon.

 But first we need to identify, what exactly is a garden village home?
-Where you can get your hands on one?
-And are houses in a garden village a viable option for a first-time-buyer?
+Where can you get your hands on one?
+And are houses in a garden village a viable option for a first-time buyer?

 Before we can begin to answer these questions, it would be necessary to learn where the garden city came from, in order to understand why the concept has been so popular with the government.

-Ebenezer Howard OBE, is most famous for his publication To-Morrow: A Peaceful Path to Real Reform.
+Ebenezer Howard OBE is most famous for his publication To-Morrow: A Peaceful Path to Real Reform.
 This outlined his design and definition of a city, where people and nature could co-habit and exist together, in order to preserve the harmony of the rural environment, when combined with property development, in order to make an ideal place for people to live.

 His publication established the Garden City Movement, which resulted in the building of Letchworth Garden City in Hertfordshire in 1903.
 The second Garden City, Welwyn Garden City, was then built in 1920 and is also situated in Hertfordshire.